Shivam171/Shivam171/README.md

 - 👨‍🎓 Computer Application Under-Graduate | 2022
 - 🖥️ Check out my portfolio [here](https://shivam171.netlify.app/)
-- 👩‍💻 Working on React
+- 👩‍💻 Working on Node & MLOps using Python
 - 📝 Writing Words, Compiling Code
 - 🤝🏻 Looking to collaborate on OpenSource Projects
 - 🎯 Goal : To be a better Developer